-This article applies to version 1 of Data Factory, which is generally available (GA).
-If you are using version 2 of the Data Factory service, which is in preview, see data transformation activities in Data Factory version 2.
+This article applies to version 1 of Data Factory.
+If you are using the current version of the Data Factory service, see data transformation activities in Data Factory.

 This article explains data transformation activities in Azure Data Factory that you can use to transform and processes your raw data into predictions and insights.
 A transformation activity executes in a computing environment such as Azure HDInsight cluster or an Azure Batch.
 It provides links to articles with detailed information on each transformation activity.

 Data Factory supports the following data transformation activities that can be added to pipelines either individually or chained with another activity.

 For a walkthrough with step-by-step instructions, see Create a pipeline with Hive transformation article.

 The HDInsight Hive activity in a Data Factory pipeline executes Hive queries on your own or on-demand Windows/Linux-based HDInsight cluster.
 See Hive Activity article for details about this activity.

 The HDInsight Pig activity in a Data Factory pipeline executes Pig queries on your own or on-demand Windows/Linux-based HDInsight cluster.
 See Pig Activity article for details about this activity.

 The HDInsight MapReduce activity in a Data Factory pipeline executes MapReduce programs on your own or on-demand Windows/Linux-based HDInsight cluster.
 See MapReduce Activity article for details about this activity.